Filter

 Location: Phoenix

-Pediatric Nurse Practitioner or Physician Assistant - Physical Medicine and Rehab
+Pediatric Nurse Practitioner or Physician Assistant - Inpatient Hematology and Oncology

 This position works in collaboration with the attending physicians and works within their scope of practice to provide excellent clinical care for patients.
 Plays a critical role in the patient family medical team.
 Professional who may practice in hospital’s inpatient and/or outpatient setting.